dwo/songkicklet/README.markdown

 Songkicklet
 ===========

-This is a bookmarklet to make it convenient to add events to Songkick from anywhere on the web.
+This is a bookmarklet to make it convenient to add events to Songkick from anywhere you see an artist's name on the web.

-So far I have tested this in Firefox 3 and Chrome 8.
+So far I have seen this work in Firefox and Chrome.

 Install
 -------